SOFTINUX/Base/Readme.md

 ## Installation
 #### 1. Restore dependencies
-Go to *Barebone* folder and run `npm ci --save-dev` command so that dependencies packages are installed and settings updated.
+Go to *Barebone* folder and run `npm i --save-dev` command so that dependencies packages are installed and settings updated.

 #### 2. Restore nuget packages
 Restore the nuGet packages is now an implicit command executed at application build.

 #### 3. Update database with migration
 Go to *Webapplication* folder and run `dotnet ef database update`.
 This will create the database.
 See *appsettings.json* for database path.
 The Entity Framework database context is defined in web application's *Startup.cs*.
-We use Sqlite but you can change this easily.
+We use Sqlite for developpment, but you can change this easily for another sgdb.

 #### 4. Build the appplication
 Go to the root folder and run `bp.bat` under Windows or `bp.sh` under Linux/Macos. (use -h for help).